worldline/openshift-nginx-routing/README.md

 Right now openshift-nginx-routing only works with HA applications.

-SSL passphrase are not supported.
+SSL passphrase are not supported, because it breaks nginx reload.

+openshift-nginx-routing doesn't retrieve endpoints details on startup.
+It should be started with an empty OpenShift and never been restarted, until a REST endpoint is available in the broker.

+More informations could be found here : https://lists.openshift.redhat.com/openshift-archives/dev/2013-November/msg00031.html